En karusell: Merry-Go-Round

 On 29 March 1972, "En Karusell" was recorded in English at Metronome Studio in Stockholm, Sweden and was credited to Björn & Benny, Agnetha & Anni-Frid.

-This English version was titled "Merry-Go-Round (En Karusell)" for the Swedish market and titled "Merry-Go-Round" for other releases.
+This English version was titled "Merry-Go-Round (En Karusell)" for the Swedish market and titled as "Merry-Go-Round" for other releases.

 "Merry-Go-Round" was included as the b-side song to the single "People Need Love" which was also released in 1972.

 The single "People Need Love" was included on the album "Ring Ring" which was released in 1973 under Artist name Björn & Benny, Agnetha & Anni-Frid.

 "Merry-Go-Round" made its CD debut on the 1994 "ABBA" compilation "Thank You For The Music (box set)" as track 5 on disc 4.

 The song also appeared as a bonus track on the 2001 re-issued and re-mastered album "Ring, Ring" under the artist name "ABBA".

 The song was sampled in the Royce da 5'9" song Merry Go Round.